silverpresident/Sports-Day-Manager/docs/developer-module.md

   - Sets `IsNewRecord = true` on the result
   - Updates the event's record value and record holder with the participant's name
 - Marks events as Completed
+- **Creates EventUpdate records for each event with results**:
+  - Standard update: "Results recorded for [Event Name].
+Winner: [Winner Name]"
+  - New record update: "🏆 NEW RECORD!
+[Winner Name] wins [Event Name] and sets a new record!"
+  - Additional celebratory update for new records: "🎉 [Winner Name] has broken the school record in [Event Name]!"

 ### Data Cleanup